AadityaSonawane/pico-bmp180/README.md

 # How to create own projects with own libary BMP180

-## Creating empty project with BMP180 sensor library (As same building instruction above)
+## Creating empty project with BMP180 sensor library (As similary building instruction above)

 We used with instruction how create any project with using Pico C SDK.